 - Other dogs or noises

 Keep a log of dates, locations, and reactions.
-This helps tailormanaging reactive behavior in dogsto your dog’s needs9.
+This helps tailor managing reactive behaviour in dogs to your dog’s needs.

 Measuring the Intensity of Reactions